Human (Goldfrapp song)

 "Human" is a song by British electronic music duo Goldfrapp.
 The song was written by the group with Startled Insects' Tim Norfolk and Bob Locke, and produced by Alison Goldfrapp and Will Gregory for the duo's debut album Felt Mountain (2000).
 "Human" is the only track on Felt Mountain with additional songwriters.
 It was released as the album's third single on 26 February 2001 and reached number 87 on the UK Singles Chart.

 The song was sampled by American rapper Kanye West for his track "Freestyle 4".
-The song was used for credits in UK ITV release of tv series Wire in the Blood (ommited in international and most home video releases).
+The song was used for credits in UK ITV release of tv series Wire in the Blood (omitted in international and most home video releases).
 It was also used in the closing credits of the second and third seasons of the French spy show The Bureau.